Updated: Dec 21, 2020

 I can remember the moment that I was first made aware of the website Sophie had designed and launched.
 It resonated so strongly with me that I knew that I wanted to be part of it.
 Sophie’s approach comes from a place of care and a genuine desire to imagine a brighter future for all.
 After we had worked closely together on two brilliant projects we were certain that we wanted to continue on a shared path.
 The time since I joined Earthly has been full of inspiring conversations with businesses, organisations and charities who are all set on moving forward with shared values and vision of the collective.

 I am really proud to be bringing an Earthly approach to the drinks industry.
 The world of drinks has been an area of expertise for me, along with food and food production, for many years and it has never been more important to carefully consider every aspect of their production, from the ingredients and the soil that they are nurtured in through to the bottle on your table.
-We are setting out to re-imagine the culture of drinking with positive communication that cares for people and planet.

 I love building things, whether they are physical objects made of wood, tactile in the hand or drinks that sit delicately in a fine glass, a picture that teases out a fond memory or a story that welcomes a long forgotten feeling or smell.
 From writing and creating plays and seasonal celebrations, while I was part of The Ethicurean, to learning the stories and folk tales from the people I met on the west coast of Scotland.
 I have a deep love for the myth and magic of story telling.
 From sharing good stories comes connection and from here a deeper understanding of the world around us.
 I relish the opportunity to help good people build good things and am so happy to be able to do this as part of the Earthly Collective.